Best Scotland cruises 2025 & 2026

 • 5 nights on Fred.
 Olsen’s flagship vessel, Bolette

-Find out more about Scottish island cruises from Liverpool on the Fred.
+Find out more about small ship Scottish island cruises from Liverpool on the Fred.
 Olsen website which includes other departure dates in 2025 and 2026.

 Orkney Cruise

-Scenic Isles of Scotland – Orkney, Lewis, Loch Hourn &, Skye
+Scenic Isles & Lochs of Scotland – Orkney, Lewis, Loch Hourn &, Skye

 This cruise departs from Newcastle for Kirkwall, the capital of Orkney.
 Take a trip to visit the ancient settlement of Skara Brae before you cruise along the Pentland Firth renowned for some of the fastest tides in the world where you might see seals and porpoises, and if you’re lucky dolphins, orcas and minke whales.

-Arriving at Stornoway on the Isle of Lewis in the Outer Hebrides, you can learn more about the Gaelic culture before setting sail for the Isle of Skye where the ship diverts so you can take in the dramatic landscape of Loch Hourn framed by steep mountains.
+Arriving at Stornoway on the Isle of Lewis in the Outer Hebrides, you can learn more about Gaelic culture and visit Callanish Standing Stones before setting sail for the picturesque port of Ullapool on mainland Scotland.

 Accommodation

-Find out more about this cruise to Orkney, the Inner Hebrides and the Outer Hebrides on the Fred.
+Find out more about this small ship cruise to Orkney, the Inner Hebrides and the Outer Hebrides on the Fred.
 Olsen website.

 Find out more about all Fred.
 Olsen’s Scotland cruises